handlewithcarecollective/operating-agreement/index.md

 When the Collective makes a decision by vote, every Member has one -- and only one -- vote.

 While the Collective remains small, most actions will require a unanimous vote by all Members.
-Actions that requirement unanimous consent from all Members include:
+Actions that require unanimous consent from all Members include:

 - Inviting additional Members to join the Collective
 - Modifying this Agreement